 Let’s start with the basics.
 What exactly is gum disease and how does it differ from other

 dental complications?
-First of all, disease starts with plaque.
+First of all, the disease starts with plaque.
 This is a sticky film that can eventually harden and become difficult to remove.
 What’s worse, plaque can harbor some of the most dangerous bacteria that not just your mouth but your whole body may be exposed to, such as E. coli (the pathogenic kind) and Porphyromonas gingivalis.

-Believe it or not, roughly 85% of the American population have some form of periodontal disease.
+Believe it or not, roughly 85% of the American population has some form of periodontal disease.
 This is not just an “old people’s disease.”
 Other estimates say that about half of all high school students have gingivitis and are on their way to getting periodontal disease, most likely before they are 30.

 Periodontal Disease and Breast Cancer

 There is a clear link between gum disease and cancer in both men and women.
 This includes breast cancer in women as well.

 A 2017 joint study conducted by the University of Texas and the State University of New York at Buffalo surveyed over 65,000 women.
 Those who had gum disease were up to 14% more likely to get a cancer diagnosis than women with health gum.

 The types of cancer these women were more likely to get included esophageal, lung, gallbladder, skin, and Breast Cancer.
 In a previous version of the same joint study, women who had gum disease had a roughly 2% higher risk of breast cancer.
 In the 2017 study, the increased risk was 13%.